Skip to main content

 Some certificates in these directories are likely symbolic links to files in other directories.
 You can use the steps mentioned above to check for the presence of GTS Root Certificates on your Linux machines.

-For Windows-based virtual machines
+For Azure and Windows-based virtual machines

 To verify certificates in the Local Machine Trusted Root Certification Authorities store on a Windows system, you can use the following PowerShell command: